Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds

-As a final physical ingredient of particular interest (which is one of the motivations for working in $E$- and $B$- separated fields), we consider the coexistence of spatial features that are intrinsically \textit{E}- or \textit{B}-dominated and that have different spectral indices, ageing signatures, or Faraday properties.
-When such components are approximately separable in morphology, their contributions to the moment maps are correspondingly separable.
+As a final physical ingredient, and one of the main motivations for working in $\textit{E}$- and $\textit{B}$-family fields, we consider the coexistence of structures with different parity content and different spectral behaviour.
+The simplest case is that of two components projected onto the same sky region: an approximately $\textit{E}$-dominated component $\underline{P}_a$ with spectral index $\beta_a$, and an approximately $\textit{B}$-dominated component $\underline{P}_b$ with spectral index $\beta_b$.
+At first order in the fixed-reference moment expansion,